pamphoux/seleniumJira/README.md

-# seleniumJira
-How to integrate Jira with Selenium.
-Create issue in Jira when automatic test fail.
+Selenium Jira Integration : Create issue in Jira when Selenium automatic test fail.

+What you need :

+Java JDK
+Apache maven
+Eclipse for Java Developer

+1 - Create a maven project in Eclipse